mxblsdl/flask-template/README.md

 Went ahead and made an interactive function as well using Rich for pretty inputs.

-This was also an exercise in strucuring a python project for myself.
+This was also an exercise in strutcuring a python project for myself.

 ## To Run

 Run either `create_flask.py` or `create_flask_interactive.py`

+# Flask-Dash Branch

+For the branch flask-dask I took a different organizational approach of a template which would be altered.

+This makes more sense for the type of project this became.
+The flask-dash branch imbeds a dash app in a flask app as an endpoint `/dashapp`